nus-cs2113-AY1920S2/tp/docs/team/renzotsai.md

 #### Contributions to the Developer Guide
 - Write the part of `Storage component` and draw a Class diagram to explain this implementation.
-- Write the part of `Add to semseter` and draw a Sequence diagram to explain this implementation.
+- Write the part of `Add` and draw a Sequence diagram to explain this implementation.

 #### Contributions to team-based tasks